esl/virtual-elixirconf-eu-jekyll/_talks/Lumen.md

 ---
+speaker: hans-josephsen
+speaker_name: Hans Elias Josephsen
+talk: Lumen
+audience: Beginner
 speaker1: _speakers/hans-josephsen.md
-title: Lumen
+title: Lumen and Eir
-audience: Beginner

 ---
 Lumen is a new compiler and runtime for BEAM languages, targeting WebAssembly.
-This talk will serve as an introduction to the Lumen project, along with a progress update from the Lumen team.
+The Lumen compiler is powered by Eir, a new frontend and intermediate representation for BEAM languages.
+This talk will serve as an introduction to the Lumen project with a special focus on the compiler.